 The VLR allows open access to all of its contents, based on the assumption that unrestricted access to research works towards the establishment of a global network of scientific knowledge.

-This journal utilizes the LOCKSS-System to create a distributed archiving system among participating libraries and permits those libraries to create permanent archives of the journal for purposes or preservation and restoration.
+This journal utilizes the PKP Preservation Network (PN) to create a distributed archiving system among participating libraries and permits those libraries to create permanent archives of the journal for purposes or preservation and restoration.